-I am enamoured with the products of both leading and trailing-edge technologies providing they are CHEAP and READILY AVAILABLE.
+I am enamoured with the products of both leading and trailing-edge technologies providing they are and.
 This is far more likely to be an attribute of trailing-edge technology, but there are surprising exceptions.
 Witness the $15 computer-on-a-chip available from Microchip.
 Already having squandered too many brain cells learning the awkward syntax of computer speech, I've gone and blown a few more, just so I could program these little wonders.
 This time it was worth every synapse.

 My biggest problem with computers is that they're far too alike... keyboard, mouse, video screen... you see one you've seen them all.
 This is not the fault of computers; rather it comes from designers' narrow ideas about what computers are good for.
 I reflect a lot about various, very customized ways whereby computers could interact with humans and the world in general.
 Mostly this takes the form of tinkering with robots.
 My inventions usually find their way into my art, after I've purged away any traces of usefulness, of course.